-When it comes to moving house most people focus on packing up their home and leave their garage or garden shed as a last minute job – which is a big mistake.
+When it comes to moving house most people focus on packing up their home and leave their garage or garden shed as a last-minute job – which is a big mistake.
 If you’re anything like most of us here at Scotty’s, your garage and garden shed is full to overflowing with all manner of items from rusty old tools and wheelbarrows, to cat travel baskets and bicycles.
 In fact, when you do come to start clearing it for packing, you’ll probably come across all sorts of things you had forgotten you ever owned!

-We know from experience that packing up a garage or garden shed takes way longer than you expected so our top tip is to start the job early.
+We know from experience that picking up a garage or garden shed takes way longer than you expected so our top tip is to start the job early.
 Before starting to pack anything it’s the perfect opportunity to de-clutter by selling and disposing of any unwanted items.
 You’ll probably find a whole lot of unused garden equipment and a plethora of screws and old nails.
 At this point you need to be ruthless and, as a rule of thumb, if you haven’t used these things in the past six months, then just GET RID OF THEM.
 That’s the hardest part done and now those difficult decisions have been made you can get on with the task of packing up all your belongings.